Identification of inertial modes in the solar convection zone: Numerical method

 where $t_k(x)$ is the Chebyshev polynomial of degree $k$, $N$ is the radial truncation level, the radial variable is mapped to $x$ via the affine transformation

-and $\alpha_{lm}^k,\,\beta_{lm}^k$ are the unknown coefficients.
-We use a fast spectral method devised by \cite{olver2013} that uses Gegenbauer polynomials bases to represent the radial derivatives of $t_k(x)$.
-The resulting matrices representing Eq.~(\ref{eq:NS}) are banded and sparse.
+and $\alpha_{lm}^k,\,\beta_{lm}^k$ are the unknown coefficients. {This is essentially the same technique used by \cite{rieutord1997}, except that we use a fast spectral method devised by \cite{olver2013}.
+This method uses Gegenbauer polynomial bases to represent the radial derivatives of $t_k(x)$ resulting in sparse matrix operators, as opposed to the spectral collocation method where the operators representing radial derivatives are dense matrices.} The resulting matrices representing Eq.~(\ref{eq:NS}) are banded and sparse.
 We end up with a generalized eigenvalue problem of the form